 Yes.
 A new application must be submitted every year.

 If I do not qualify for the program this year, can I apply again next year?

 Yes.
 A family that does not qualify is welcome to reapply the following year.

 Do I need to apply for admission separately from applying for Variable Tuition?

 Yes.
-For new students, an application for admission to the school must be started before an application for Variable Tuition can be processed.
-You do have the option to delay submitting the Application to Riverside until after you have received a response regarding Variable Tuition.
+For new students, an application for admission to the school must be started before an application for Variable Tuition can be submitted.
+The Variable Tuition application will be processed as part of the admissions and enrollment process.

 Will applying for Variable Tuition hurt my student’s chance of being admitted to the school?